 Question: My 11-year-old with ADHD doesn’t seem to be able to wind down at night.
 He’s up very late.
 I’m worried that he isn’t getting enough sleep, but I don’t know what to do about it.

 You’re not alone—this is something I hear from parents often in my work as a psychologist.
 I totally understand your concern.
 Getting a good amount of sleep is important for all kids.
 But it might help to know that it’s quite common for kids (and adults) with ADHD to struggle with sleep.
 And there are things you can try to do that might help your child learn to wind down at night and be more ready for sleep.

 These strategies may not always work, and that’s OK.
-Your child just may not be able to get to sleep as early as he should.
-That’s because his difficulty slowing down is due to some of the brain differences that cause other ADHD symptoms.
+Some kids with ADHD just may not be able to get to sleep as early as they should.
+Their difficulty slowing down at night is due to some of the brain differences that cause other ADHD symptoms.

 Kids with ADHD have trouble regulating their brain’s centers of arousal and alertness.
 These are the areas that impact attention.
 But they also regulate sleep.

 There are no quick fixes to eliminate sleep problems.
 But there are steps you can take, and changes you can make, to start making improvements.

 The first thing to do is make sure there isn’t a medical reason (something other than ADHD) for your child’s sleep problems, like sleep apnea.
 Signs of that condition include loud snoring and pauses in breathing.
 Talk to your child’s doctor to rule this out.

 Another important step is to take note of the amount of stress or anxiety in your child’s life.
 Stress or anxiety can make it hard for anyone to wind down at night.
 (If anxious thoughts are keeping kids up at night, try keeping a journal next to their bed so they can write down those thoughts and get them out of their head before they fall asleep.)